giftduru/Predictive-Analysis/README.md

 I seperated the variables into categorical variable and numerical variables for accurate statistical analysis.
 A total of 34 numerical and 43 categorical features where classified.<br />

 **MISSING VALUES**<br />
 Missing values where identified in the dataset.
 For the categorical features, missing values where addressed by assigning 0 to Null values.
+However, missing values in the categorical variable where replace with the mean value.

+**STATISTICAL ANALYSIS AND FEATURE SELECTION**
+In other to select the relevant features for prediction, it is important to identity features that have a strong correlation with housing sale price.
+For the numerical variables, this was done by using a pearson correlation heatmap.

 ![](Image/Correlation.png)